datanav/docs/hub/index.rst

         :text: Read more
         :classes: btn-outline-primary btn-block
     ---
+    **Documentation**

+    Read documentation about Sesam Hub.

+    .. link-button:: index-developer
+        :type: ref
+        :text: Read more
+        :classes: btn-outline-primary btn-block
+    ---

+    **Quick references**

+    Quickly find what you are looking for using our quick reference section.

+    .. link-button:: quick_reference
+        :type: ref
+        :text: Read more
+        :classes: btn-outline-primary btn-block
+    ---

     **Features**

     Check some of the product features that make Sesam flexible, agile and effective.